Skip to content

 Yes, strict enforcement of PowerShell script signing is required.
 You are responsible for managing, writing, and securing your PowerShell script to execute your intended actions.

 The Microsoft Windows (PowerShell) Server provisioning process is used over WinRM to install certificates on the Windows machine.
-TLS Protect Cloud PowerShell scripts are signed using Venafi's DigiCert CodeSigning certificate.
+Certificate Manager - SaaS PowerShell scripts are signed using Venafi's DigiCert CodeSigning certificate.
 Your custom PowerShell script must be signed by a Trusted Publisher.
 Ensure Venafi's CodeSigning certificate is included of the Trusted Publishers location on the machine's CAPI store.
 The script will not be executed and the certificate will fail to provision if the script is not signed, or if strict signing requirements are not enabled.
 Typically, this is managed and distributed via Group Policy by your Active Directory administrators.

 Warning